Zeex/samp-plugin-profiler/README.md

 	The type of a function, can be one of: public, native, normal.

-	*Public* functions are the ones denoted by the `public` keyword.

-	*Native* functions are native code procedures exported by the server or a plugin.

-	*Normal* functions are the rest.

 *	Function Name

 	The function name.
 Since normal functions' names are not usually exported the profied script